todogroup/osposurvey/2021/questions.md

 * Not at all influential
 * Don't know

-36. Does your organization have a program to reward and recognize open source contributors, inside or outside your organization?
+36. In the last five years, has anyone in your organization included participation in open source ecosystems as criteria for the following?
+{Yes       No          Don’t know}
+* Review or audit of software and IT vendor contracts
+* Decision to select a new vendor, supplier or partner
+* Decision to discontinue a relationship with an existing vendor supplier or partner

+>Routing: If “Yes” to any of the three above, then go to Part 5b, otherwise go to Part 5C]

+### Part 5b: Participation Assessment Criteria
+37. If your organization has assessed vendor, supplier or partner participation in open source ecosystems, what were the criteria or metrics used to evaluate performance?
+What would you tell your peers seeking to conduct similar evaluations?
+* Open-ended comments

+### Part 5c: Foundation Value
+38. Is your company a member or sponsor of an open source foundation(s)? (e.g., The Linux Foundation, The Apache Foundation, Eclipse Foundation, OpenJS Foundation)
 * Yes
 * No
 * Don't know

-37. Is your company a member or sponsor of an open source foundation(s)? (e.g., The Linux Foundation, The Apache Foundation, Eclipse Foundation, OpenJS Foundation)
-* Yes
-* No
-* Don't know
->Routing "Yes" goes Part 5b; "No" and "Don't know" skip to Part 6.
+>Routing: "Yes" goes Part 5b; "No" and "Don't know" skip to Part 6.

-### Part 5b: Foundation Value Follow-up
+### Part 5d: Foundation Value Follow-up

-38. How valuable is the support and return on your investment you have received from these open source foundations?
+39. How valuable is the support and return on your investment you have received from these open source foundations?
 * Extremely high value
 * High value
 * Average value